 There are many SEO tools in the market that can help you audit your WordPress website.
 However, not all of them will let you conduct an audit inside WordPress, so you don’t have to leave your site.

 To perform an SEO audit of your WordPress website, we recommend using the All in One SEO (AIOSEO) WordPress plugin.

-It’s the best SEO plugin for WordPress and helps you optimize your site for search engines without any technical knowledge.
+It’s the best SEO plugin for WordPress and helps you optimize your site for search engines without needing any technical SEO knowledge.

 The plugin offers an SEO Analysis Tool that allows you to perform a complete website SEO audit in your WordPress dashboard.
 It monitors your site and highlights critical issues, and then offers actionable insights to help you boost your organic traffic and keyword rankings.

 You can get the SEO Analysis Tool in the AIOSEO free version.
-There is also a premium version of AIOSEO that offers advanced features like a redirection manager, schema markup, local SEO, powerful sitemap tools, and more.
+There is also a premium version of AIOSEO that offers advanced features like a redirection manager, schema markup, local SEO, social media integration, powerful sitemap tools, robots.txt file editor, and more.